 If there is a crack in the tank it will need to be replaced.
 Carefully check the exterior of the tank for any cracks.
 Look closely around the holes where the bolts attach the tank to the toilet bowl.

 Reposition the float ball

 If the float ball is too high it will allow water to run into the overflow pipe and out of the handle.
-You can simply bend the float arm down slightly to keep the water about 1 inch below the top of the overflow pipe.
-Flush the toilet to a make sure it enough water is getting into the bowl.
+You can bend the float arm down slightly to keep the water about 1 inch below the top of the overflow pipe.
+Flush the toilet to a make sure enough water is getting into the bowl.
 If the toilet does not flush completely you may need to adjust the float ball back up slightly to get more water in the tank.

 Adjust a water-intake assembly

 Your toilet may have a water-intake assembly instead of a float ball.
 To adjust the water level in the bowl so it does not flow into the overflow pipe, pinch the clip attached to the thin metal rod and slide it and the cup down to lower the water level.
 Sliding the clip and cup up will raise the water level.
 Try moving the clip about an inch at a time.